scottjg/rails/README.md

 ## Gavel.ws for web-service accelerated negotiation.

 Gavel.ws is a tool for auctioneering and the conduct of accelerated WIN.WIN.WIN negotiations from multiple actors using the most current information from multiple web-services.
-Gavel.ws is about accelerating, optimizing and perfecting multi-party social negotiations.
+Gavel.ws is about accelerating, optimizing and perfecting multi-party social negotiations ... the very best negotiations and auctions, for ALL parties concerned, are necessarily data-intensive with deep access to all information.
+There can be NO deficit in information or data ... so exploitation of all web-service opportunities is key to Gavel.ws.

 Gavel.ws is a fork of [Rails](https://github.com/rails/rails), the web-application framework based on the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.